Activity note: Check-in available from 3:00 p.m.

 Evening: Performance: "Dr. Atomic" (sung in English).
 Set against the background of the Manhattan Project during June and July 1945, “Dr. Atomic” looks at the moral and ethical conflicts face by J. Robert Oppenheimer and the other scientists responsible for the development and detonation of the first atomic bomb.
 First performed in 2005, “Dr. Atomic” reunited composer John Adams with librettist/stage director Peter Sellars.
 This new production, stage by Sellars, marks the first John Adams work to be performed by the Santa Fe Opera, and “promises to be overpowering when performed at a place where you can gaze out at the lights of Los Alamos and at a time when we are all just minutes away from possible destruction.
 Matthew Aucoin conducts, with baritone Ryan McKinny as Oppenheimer, soprano Julia Bullock as his wife Kitty, tenor Ben Bliss as Robert Wilson and Daniel Okulitch as General Groves.
 We expect to return to the hotel by about 11:15 p.m.

-Activity note: Getting on/off bus; walking and standing at museums; walking several hundred feet to/from opera house; negotiating stairs to/from seats at the opera.
+Activity note: Getting on/off coach; driving approximately 50 miles for over an hour over the course of the day; walking and standing for up to two hours at museums; walking several hundred feet to/from opera house; negotiating stairs to/from seats at the opera.

 Breakfast: Hotel buffet.

 Morning: We’ll learn about tonight's opera, Giachino Rossini's "L'Italiana in Algeri."
 We'll then board our motorcoach and depart for our lunch destination.